aigerabae/chip_seq_workflow/tutorial.md

 ```bash
 macs2 callpeak -t HB_Lmo2_aligned_sorted_noDups.bam -c HB_input_aligned_sorted_noDups.bam -f BAM -g mm -n lmo2 -q 0.05 --keep-dup auto -B --trackline<img width="477" height="80" alt="image" src="https://github.com/user-attachments/assets/f6740387-4c56-4817-a700-406d2174e4be" />
 ```
+How MACs work:
+A per-base coverage track is a genome track where every single nucleotide position has a number: how many sequencing fragments overlap that base.
+What it represents: at position i on chr1, the value is the count of reads/fragments covering that base.
+Do this for base 1, base 2, base 3… across the genome → you get a “track” of coverage.
+Why it’s useful: shows exactly where signal is high/low, allows you to see sharp peaks and summits (e.g., TF binding), and is the rawest view of enrichment before binning/smoothing.
+Input DNA (a.k.a. background control): genomic DNA from the same cells, processed the same way but without the IP (no antibody pulldown). treatment pileup: It’s a per-base coverage track of your ChIP (treatment) library after MACS2 has reconstructed fragments from reads.
+At each genomic base, the value is the number of inferred DNA fragments overlapping that base (sometimes a float due to internal scaling).
+MACS2 writes this to *_treat_pileup.bdg when you use -B.
+The ENCODE blacklist contains genomic regions which have anomalous, unstructured or high signals in sequencing data in all sequencing experiments, irrespective of cell type.
+These regions include, for example, repetitive regions, and have to be removed from the data.
+The MACS peak calling algorithm can call narrow or broad peaks.
+Narrow peaks are suitable for finding short genomic regions such as transcription factor binding sites.
+Broad peaks are often comparable to a gene’s length and can be used to identify where RNA Pol II of the transcription machinery is on the DNA (if you use antibodies for RNA pol ii)
+Narrow mode (default) finds sharp local maxima and keeps peaks small and distinct.
+Good for motif finding and precise summits.
+Broad mode (--broad, --broad-cutoff) merges adjacent enriched bins into longer regions, so you don’t split one gene-body signal into dozens of tiny peaks. key files:
+*_peaks.narrowPeak = the regions (only peaks)
+A list of start–end intervals where MACS2 says “there’s a real peak here.”
+Each row = one peak with stats (strength, p/q-values).
+Use when you need the peak regions themselves.
+*_summits.bed = the exact tip (same number of rows as narrowPeak) One point inside each peak: the highest point (the “summit”).
+Great for motif finding or pinpointing where binding is strongest.
+*_treat_pileup.bdg = the signal track (all nucleotides) A continuous curve: how much ChIP signal at each base across the genome.
+Looks like a waveform in IGV/UCSC; peaks rise above background.

+Steps:
+Filtering out duplicate reads.
+Building a background model for the peaks, against which the actual coverages can be compared.
+Peak detection against the computed background.
+Multiple testing correction using the Benjamini-Hochberg (aka FDR) correction.

+Options:
+-t: the treatment file name.
+-c: the control (ChIP-seq input) file name.
+-g: the genome used, to set the effective genome size
+--keep-dup: it sets if we should keep all duplicates (all) or remove all (1, default), or something in between.
+-q: Q-value cutoff for calling statistically significant peaks during the FDR correction.
+-B: If given, store the pile-up (i.e. the coverage track) in a bedgraph format.

 A number of new files have been created for the treat pile-up or read coverage (ending in _treat_pileup.bdg), the background model (ending with _control_lambda.bdg and _model.r) and finally the called peaks (ending with  _peaks.xls, _summits.bed and _peaks.narrowPeak).
 Inspect the peak files to identify peaks.